v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 5. Select **Save**. **Calling Queue 1** will now appear in the list of **Resource accounts**.

+6. Repeat steps 3-5 to create a resource account for the auto attendant.
+For this resource account, enter the following information:

+	- Display name: **Auto Attendant 1**

+	- Username: **AA1**

+	- Domain name: In the domain name field to the right of the username, select the drop-down arrow and select **xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider)

+	- Resource account type: **Auto attendant**

-6. Leave all tabs open in your browser and proceed to the next task.
+7. Leave all tabs open in your browser and proceed to the next task.

 ### Task 5 - Create a Call Queue

-Now that you have created the resource account for your calling queue, you will create the call queue itself and assign it the resource account.
+Now that you have created the resource account for your calling queue, you will create the call queue itself and assign it the calling queue resource account.

 1. On LON-DC1, you should still be logged in as the Adatum Administrator, and you should still be logged into Microsoft 365 in your Edge browser as Holly Dickson.